 Ogden: O.M.
 Shultz; Robinson: Mary Jo Hendricks

-1928 marked the merging of Ogden College into Western Kentucky State Normal School & Teachers College, and as can be seen by the name above, this brought women (sixteen years, in Mary Jo’s case) into competing for the Robinson Oratorical Medal.
-A June 1928 College Heights Herald article lists four women among the six Robinson contestants.26 The winner was actually a student of the Training School, which was a high school.
-She continued to compete in oratory for the Training School the next year as well.
+1928 marked the merging of Ogden College into Western Kentucky State Normal School & Teachers College, and as can be seen by the name above, this brought women (sixteen years old, in Mary Jo’s case) into competing for the Robinson Oratorical Medal.
+A June 1928 College Heights Herald article lists four women among the six Robinson contestants.27 The winner was actually a student of the Training School, which was a high school.
+Mary Jo continued to compete in oratory for the Training School the next year as well.
 That next year, 1929, included only men in the Ogden and Robinson competitions.
 Whether that was by design or circumstance is unknown.
-No records of a woman competitive orator at Western arise in this archive again until 1938.
+No records of a woman competitive orator at Western arise in these archives again until 1938.

 Congress Debating Club